 The now ubiquitous quote from Admiral Mike Mullen, former chairman of the Joint Chiefs of Staff, urging China to "guide the North, and indeed the whole region, to a better future," suggests unintended consequences: China may decide to meet this responsibility in spades.
 And while the concept of a Chinese nuclear umbrella may be an unsettling prospect for the U.S. and her allies, denouncing it would prove difficult and startlingly hypocritical.
 Indeed, this in itself may prove a central impetus to the conclusion of a China-North Korea grand bargain.

 - Global Ethics Corner: North Korea: Engage, Ignore, or Confront?
-(Global Ethics Corner: North Korea: Engage, Ignore, or Confront?)
+(North Korea: Engage, Ignore, or Confront?)